mxr608/mxr608/README.md

 - 👋 Hi, I’m @mxr608
-- 👀 I’m interested in ...
+- 👀 I’m interested in Internet Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in school
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on to make the web safer and more privacy
 - 📫 How to reach me mxr.608@tutanota.com

 <!---